priyanka10Wandhare/The_Internet_Folks_Assignment/README.md

 # The_Internet_Folks_Assignment

+Tech Stack i am using in this repo are Node.js ,MongoDB, mongoose/MongoDB Native Driver
 <p>You run a SaaS Platform that enables user to make their communities and add members to it.
 Each user, can create a community and (automatically) gets assigned the Community Admin role.
 They can add other users to the community who get assigned the Community Member role.</p>